- Learning Centre

-If hazards related to COVID-19 cannot be eliminated, the Government of Alberta recommends that firms follow the following hierarchy of preventative measures:
+The risk of contracting COVID-19 cannot be eliminated altogether, so the Government of Alberta recommends that firms follow the following hierarchy of preventative measures:

 - First choice: Isolate the hazard (Engineering controls) Control the hazard at the source by isolating it and physically directing actions to reduce the opportunity for human error.
 Examples include placing barriers or partitions between workers, removing seats from lunchrooms and dining areas, re-arranging lockers, restricting general access to the office and increasing ventilation.

-- Third choice: Use protective equipment (PPE) PPE controls are the last tier in the hierarchy and should not be relied upon exclusively.
+- Third choice: Use face masks and other protective equipment (PPE) Masks have been proven to be highly effective at protecting people from being exposed to each other’s germs but should not be relied upon exclusively.
 PPE depends on the type of activity and risk of exposure to a pathogen or sick person.
-Examples of PPE include gloves, eye protection, face protection and face masks.
+Other examples of PPE include gloves, eye protection, and other types of face protection.

 If your hazard assessment determines that PPE is necessary, ensure that the PPE fits your staff properly.